vt-bekah/Project1/README.md

  - Overall, it is good to see all the cities we are evaluating have promising statistics in terms graduation rate percentages.
  - In the graph, San Francisco schools show the greatest improvement in graduation rate percentage over the 3 years analyzed compared to the other cities which were relatively static.

-Austin Graduation Rates Stats | Denver Graduation Rate Stats :-------------------------:|:-------------------------:
+Austin Graduation Rates Stats | Denver Graduation Rates Stats :-------------------------:|:-------------------------:
 *Mean of Graduation Rates:* 90.47 | *Mean of Graduation Rates:* 83.96 *Median of Graduation Rates:* 95.1 | *Median of Graduation Rates:* 87.9